 Each department should appoint a programme leader for distance learning PGR programmes to oversee the provision.
 This post can be (but does not have to be) filled by the department’s Graduate Chair or equivalent.

-The following issues should be discussed at the interview between the applicant and their supervisor(s).
-It is recommended that the department’s Programme Director for Distance Learning PGR Programmes (or their nominee) and/or the Graduate Chair (or their nominee) is also present at the interview.
+The following issues should be discussed at the interview with the applicant.
+It is recommended that the department’s Programme Director for Distance Learning PGR Programmes (or their nominee) and/or the Graduate Chair (or their nominee) should be present at the interview.

 Fit with distance learning